ARA

 Resources

-The entire amount of estimated reserves in a deposit or coalfield but which are at the time economically or/and technically not mineable.
+The entire amount of estimated reserves in a deposit or coalfield but which may or may not be economically and technically mineable.

 Reserves

-Reserves are proved (or measured) geological reserves which are economically and technically minable in the short or medium term.
+Reserves are proved (or measured) geological reserves which are economically and technically mineable in the short or medium term.

 Seam

-Soil layer containing raw materials such as coal, lignite or potash.
+A geological layer containing raw materials such as coal or lignite.

 Spot

-Hard coal type used for power and heat generation.
-Important characteristic is the calorific value as well as the ash, water and sulphur content.
+A coal type used for electricity and heat generation with important parameters being its calorific value, as well as its ash, moisture and sulphur content.